-We need to reduce CO2 emissions that are produced by the energy we generate to power our buildings, transport and heat, shifting away from fossil fuels to renewable sources.
+We need to reduce CO2 emissions that are produced by the energy we to power our transport and heat and power our buildings, shifting away from fossil fuels to renewable sources.
 There are challenges for our electricity infrastructure associated with this shift to renewable electricity generation, low carbon heating and electric vehicles.
-Through the Places for Everyone Joint Development Plan, standards for new buildings and developments will be set, but we still need to increase renewable energy generation and low carbon heating in existing homes and buildings.
+Through the Greater Manchester Spatial Framework, standards for new buildings and developments will be set, but we still need to increase renewable energy generation and low carbon heating in existing homes and buildings.
 To do this, residents will need support to help make the right decisions, making sure everyone can benefit from these changes.

-Increasing local renewable electricity generation, adding at least a further 45MW by 2024
+Priority 1: Increasing local renewable electricity generation, adding at least a further 45MW by 2024

-Decarbonising how we heat our buildings, adding at least a further 10TWh of low carbon heating by 2024
+Decarbonising how we heat out buildings, adding at least a further 10TWh of low carbon heating by 2024

-Increasing the diversity and flexibility of our supply, adding at least a further 45MW of diverse and flexible load by 2024
+Priority 3: Increasing the diversity and flexibility of our supply, adding at least a further 45MW of diverse and flexible load by 2024

-"SCATTER GM" pathway 2040:
+Priority 1: "SCATTER GM" pathway 2040:

-- 50% of all households have the equivalent of a 16m2 solar PV system, with an additional 5.5km2 on commercial rooftops or in ground-mounted installations - 550 on-shore wind turbines delivering around 3.4TWh/year (by 2050) - x4.5 increase in current biomass capacity delivering around 4TWh/year
+- 50% of all households have the equivalent of a 16m2 solar PV system, with an additional 5.5km2 on commercial rooftops or in ground-mounted installations - 550 on-shore wind turbines delivering around 3.4TWh/ year (by 2050) - x4.5 increase in current biomass capacity delivering around 4TWh/year